VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 Now, we want to explore the effect of CE evolution on the gravitational wave (GW) inpiral time.
 The formula for the GW merger time was already introduced in the previous lab:
 $$t_{\mathrm{merge}} = \frac{5}{256} \cdot \frac{c^5 a^4}{G^3 M_1 M_2 (M_1 + M_2)}.$$

 Write a `subroutine` in `run_star_extras.f90` that computes the merger time (in Gyr) and prints this to the terminal.
 Reuse as much code as possible from the previous lab.
 Call this subroutine at the beginning and at the end of the simulation and compare the difference.
 What are the implications for observed GW mergers and a possible CE history of the system?
+How do the results differ from the GW merger times in Lab 2?
+What consequences does this have on binary star evolution leading to GW mergers?

 > [!TIP]
 > Use this structure for the new subroutine.
 Add it to the end of the `run_star_extras.f90` file (in between `end subroutine extras_after_evolve` and `end module run_star_extras`).